-What Are the Types of Aluminum Channels?
+What are the Types of Extruded Aluminum Channels?

 Metal channels serve a wide variety of purposes across many industries, capable of performing in industrial, structural, and architectural capacities.
 Channels can be used for such applications including repairs of buildings, vehicles, machinery, and more.
 Steel channels, such as stainless and hot rolled, are typically used for structural applications.
 On the other hand, aluminum channels are most often selected for many areas in and around architectural applications.